Whitechapel (band): The Valley (2018–2020)

-Kin (2020–present)
+Kin (2020–2023)

 On September 23, 2020, guitarist Alex Wade revealed to Knotfest.com's "Mosh Talks" that recording had begun on the next Whitechapel album.
 Wade stated the COVID-19 Pandemic had given them time to make a new album and that it would once again be produced by Mark Lewis.
 He also stated the album will contain clean vocals and melody as well as the trademark heaviness the band is known for.
-The album was released on October 29, 2021.

 On August 30 2021, Whitechapel revealed the album's title as Kin, scheduled for release on October 29, 2021.
 The band released the first single from Kin, entitled "Lost Boy", on August 31, 2021.
 They released a second single, "A Bloodsoaked Symphony", on September 23, 2021.
 The album’s third and final single before release, titled "Orphan", premiered on October 14, 2021, just over two weeks before the release of Kin.
 Contrary to the previous singles, "Orphan" was much slower in pace, resembling a ballad, and features entirely clean vocals.
 Kin was elected by Loudwire as the 37th best rock/metal album of 2021.

 On September 3, 2021, the band announced that Alex Rüdinger would become their official drummer.
 He had previously been the band's live drummer, starting in 2019.
 However, on December 7, 2021, Rüdinger announced that he had left the band and was never a full-time member, only a studio member, and that the band's announcement had been made prematurely.

+Hymns in Dissonance (2023–present)

+On June 8, 2023, the band announced that they were in the studio working on their ninth studio album.
+The following year, former Enterprise Earth drummer Brandon Zackey joined the band full-time, having previously toured with them since 2022.
+On September 12, 2024, the band released the single "A Visceral Retch".
+On January 15, 2025, the band announced that they would release their ninth studio album titled Hymns in Dissonance on March 7, 2025 and showcased the album's title track along with the announcement.